 I'm originally from Boston and I've lived in New York, Paris, Los Angeles, and Berkeley.
 I earned my B.A. in Film Studies from Columbia University and my Doctorate in Clinical Psychology from the Wright Institute in Berkeley.
-I am also President of the Massachusetts Association for Psychoanalytic Psychology and a past Scholar of Division 39 of the American Psychological Association.
+I am also a past President of the Massachusetts Association for Psychoanalytic Psychology and a past Scholar of Division 39 of the American Psychological Association.

 Some of my interests include the intersection of the arts—especially acting, improvisation, and performance—and psychotherapy, psychoanalysis, Buddhist psychology, sports psychology, and canine-assisted therapy.
 My academic writing has looked at what acting and improvisational technique have to offer psychotherapeutic technique.